Clesssss/Clesssss/README.md

 ## Hi there 👋

+My name is Richard Kamitono
+Undergraduate Student at Petra Christian University
+Connect with me on [LinkedIn](https://www.linkedin.com/in/richard-kamitono-3255bb2b6)
 <!--
 **Clesssss/Clesssss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.